Chagrilled/P4-DandoriDesktop/readme.md

 Entities that populate the map are read from each area's `AP_...Teki/Objects.json`'s `ActorGeneratorList`.
 All changes will be written back to these files.

-Once you want to commit your map changes back, click `Tools > Save Entities to JSON`, to write back to the files.
+Once you want to commit your map changes back, click `Tools > Save to JSON`, to write back to the files.

 Once you want to output these to your emulator, use `Tools > Deploy to Emulator` to run the toolchain for you.
 This consists of encoding the JSONs, copying the output to `castoc`, packing, and copying _that_ output to your destination folder.